Kakadu National Park

 We saw red-tailed black cockatoos, which looked very exotic, as well as pygmy geese swimming in the buffalo grass.
 There were many tropical plants and animals in the river including the following, which we were lucky enough to glimpse: freshwater mangroves, lotus lilies, Pandanus trees, a paperbark tree (which had been burnt in a fire four years ago), bamboo (which the Aboriginals would use to make rafts), a buffalo, kingfisher birds, black-necked storks, jacana birds, a snake-necked darter bird, a brolga bird, magpie geese, file snakes (two of which Travis brought onto the boat) and some of the river’s 400 crocodiles.

-the ones I had ridden in Botswana.
+Travis told us that the Aboriginals used to make dugout canoes and I pictured them looking similar to the ones I had ridden in Botswana.
 Our guide also informed us that there are six seasons in Kakadu, all with Aboriginal names which I found very interesting:

 - Gudjewg – Monsoon season, from December to March, where temperatures range from 24°C – 34°C.